 In the not too distant past, European aristocratic males wore both skirt-like garments as well as high heels.
 (In fact, women adopted high heels from European men and made them daintily and femininely narrower.)
 Over time, though, the European and American industrial revolutions made bifurcated pants and flat shoes more utilitarian for daily life.
 Women, however, who were relegated to lives of domesticity continued with the less practical fashion.
 But there has always been a double standardContinue Reading

-I was just recalling an incident from several months ago at a local club (this event was still a few months before the time an off-duty female cop reached under my skirt at this same club).
+I was just recalling an incident from several months ago at a local club (this event was still a few months before the time a female police reached under my skirt at this same club).
 I rocking an awesome 15″ Gap or Ralph Lauren chino skirt.
 I found myself speaking with a group of three or four females when one of them rather abruptly asks me, “what do you have on under your skirt?”Continue Reading

 Cognitively-challenged Christians are eager to invoke Deuteronomy 22:5—in judgment of women as well as of men—that “woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman’s garment: for all that do so are abomination unto the LORD.”
 Some denominations read this as requiring women to wear dresses (or, in the contrapositive, as prohibiting women from wearing pants).
 Likewise, Deuteronomy 22:5 has been invoked to condemn and deny skirts as menswear.
 This was certainly my experience when I “saw the light” and “converted” to skirts in 2016, but it has taken me three years to get around to publishing this formal rebuttal.Continue Reading

 Some time back I came across this image and I later scolded myself for not saving it.
 Then as serendipity would have it, I found it again.
 Continue Reading